open-rmf/rmf_ros2/rmf_reservation_node/README.md

-# rmf\_chope\_node package
+# rmf\_reservation\_node package

-"Chope" is the very Singaporean act of throwing an item on a table and marking it at yours before going to get your food.
-The goal of this package is to provide the same functionality in RMF.
+The goal of this package is to provide a simple parking reservation node in RMF.
-Before a robot goes to its next destination the fleet adapter asks the chope-node if its next destination is available.
+Before a robot goes to its next destination the fleet adapter asks the reservation-node if its next destination is available.
 If the destination is available the robot will immediately proceed to the next destination, otherwise it will allocate a free parking spot for the robot to wait at till the next destination becomes available in a FIFO manner.
 If you need more advanced methods than FIFO, feel free to hack this package.
-To enable the use of this package you need to add the following to your fleet configuration yaml at the fleet level and run the chope node:
+To enable the use of this package you need to add the following to your fleet configuration yaml at the fleet level and run the reservation node:
 ```yaml
   use_parking_reservations: True
 ```
 We recommend disabling `responsive_wait` when you do so.
 An example is available in `rmf_demos`.

-Some immediate limitations of the chope node is that it is limited to scenarios with a single navigation graph.
+Some immediate limitations of the reservation node is that it is limited to scenarios with a single navigation graph.
 Overcoming this limitation should not be too much work now that the basic infrastructure is in place.

 ## Expected Behaviour